Go inside the world of politics and policy.

 Students can expect:

-• Immersive trips to Washington, D.C., that will expose students to government institutions, and the breadth of public service careers in politics, advocacy, lobbying, and other fields.
+- An Immersive Spring Break trip to Washington, D.C., that will expose students to government institutions, and the breadth of public service careers in politics, advocacy, lobbying, and other fields.

-• A project that will provide each student the opportunity to develop an understanding of the election process by researching and tracking a specific candidate's campaign.
+- A project that will provide each student the opportunity to develop an understanding of the legislative process.

-This program will highlight skills and experiences that prepare students for involvement in other Eisenhower Institute programs, and possible careers in Washington including civic engagement, networking, and professional writing.
+This program will highlight skills and experiences that prepare students for involvement in other Eisenhower Institute programs, and possible careers in Washington including civic engagement and networking.

 Inside Washington is led by a bipartisan team of Gettysburg College alumni: Ryan Woodward ’12, the Chief of Legislative and Regulatory Affairs at the National Volunteer Fire Council (NVFC), and Tony McComiskey '14, the Director of Scheduling for Senator Mark Kelly (D-AZ).